ctbedford/GoalGrip1/DEBUG_INFRASTRUCTURE.md

 ## Conclusion

 The debug infrastructure in GOAL:SYNC provides a comprehensive set of tools for debugging, testing, and monitoring the application.
 By using these tools effectively, developers and QA testers can build and maintain a high-quality application with confidence.

+The debug component tests ensure that the debug infrastructure itself is reliable and functioning correctly.
+This is crucial because the debugging tools are relied upon to identify and fix issues throughout the application.
+By testing the debug infrastructure, we ensure that our entire testing and debugging process is built on a solid foundation.

 For specific testing approaches, refer to the following documents:
 - [API Testing Documentation](./API_TESTING.md)